jacobmstein/cs1302-phased-list/README.md

 	   description (which can be reached by clicking on it).
    - [ ] Read both of them again!
 This time, you may be able to answer some of your own questions.

-1. Before you write any code (Suggested Deadline: Wednesday, Mar 3rd):
+1. Before you write any code (Suggested Deadline: Monday, October 4th):

    - [ ] For each method in the interface, make sure you understand how to call each method and what a user expects to happen when calling that method on an object of an implementing class.
 For example, what